Honors Option (H-Option)

 Step 2: Write an H-Option Proposal

 Describe the nature of the H-Option assignment in a paragraph that details the planned work and justifies its consideration for Honors credit.
-This proposal must be in PDF format and attached to the H-Option application form.
+This proposal must be in PDF format and described in or attached to the H-Option application form.
 Please include the following points in the proposal:

 - How often you and your faculty will meet to review and/or evaluate your progress